• Skip to primary navigation

 Notes:

-Sweetened Condensed Milk: Do not confuse this product with evaporated milk.
+• Sweetened Condensed Milk: Do not confuse this product with evaporated milk.
 They are NOT interchangeable.
-Make sure that you do not use fat-free sweetened condensed milk, either.
+Make sure that you do not use fat-free sweetened condensed milk either.

-Quick Chilling Method: If you’re in a hurry to serve this fudge, you can place it into the refrigerator to chill for 1 hour and then place it into the freezer for 20-25 minutes.
+• Quick Chilling Method: If you’re in a hurry to serve this fudge, you can place it into the refrigerator to chill for 1 hour and then place it in the freezer for 20-25 minutes.
 Then you can cut them into squares.
 For best results, the fudge should chill in the refrigerator for at least 4 hours.

-Cutting Fudge: To get even 1-inch fudge squares use a ruler and a sharp knife.
+• Cutting Fudge: To get even 1-inch fudge squares use a ruler and a sharp knife.
 Dip the knife into hot water, dry it off, and then cut it into your fudge.
 This will create smooth and even cuts.

-64 one-inch chocolate peanut butter fudge bites
+64 one-inch chocolate peanut butter fudge bites.

 Comments